smxi/rbxi/rbxi-data/readme-rbxi.txt

 So when you have a list and you want to include one directory in a parent directory that is excluded, the include item, with + /some/path must come first.

-For more information, read: man rdiff-backup
+For more information, read: man rdiff-backup or man rsync

 #########################################################################
 ### HOW TO SETUP rbxi VARIABLES